Anthropophagy and Cannibalism: The Types, Causes and Effects

 What Do You Think?
 Human Placentophagy

-This involves ingestion of human placenta.
+This is another type of human cannibalism.
+It involves ingestion of human placenta.
 It may be eaten raw or eaten as part of a meal.
 Some who engage in it believe there are healthy benefits associated with eating human placenta.
-Nonetheless, there is no scientific evidence that consuming human placenta has any health benefits.
+Nonetheless, there is no scientific evidence that consuming human placenta has any healthy benefits.
 Is there any effect of eating placenta?
 No effects are yet known.